kfkonrad/klone/README.md

 To clone a repo simply run `klone <URL>`. `klone` supports SSH, git and HTTPS URLs with the same format `git` uses.

+You can also run `klone --dry-run <URL>` or `klone -n <URL>` to see where and with which command klone would clone your repo to without actually cloning it.
+The `--dry-run`/`-n` flag may come before or after the URL.

 `klone` is configured with a TOML file.
 By default it's expected to be in `~/.config/klone/config.toml`, though you can override this by setting `KLONE_CONFIG`.